syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {
     exceptionDate
 };
-//Adding custom appointment in the custom appointment collection. customAppointmentCollection.Add(recurrenceAppointment);
+//Adding business object in the business object collection. customAppointmentCollection.Add(recurrenceAppointment);
-//Adding custom appointment collection to the ItemsSource of SfScheduler. this.Schedule.ItemsSource = customAppointmentCollection;
+//Adding business object collection to the ItemsSource of SfScheduler. this.Schedule.ItemsSource = customAppointmentCollection;
 {% endhighlight %}
 {% endtabs %}